SystemSpace/Compendium/compendium.rst

 Is it possible for humans to manipulate Aurora in Life?
   It's not supposed to be possible, but it can work.

+After Life is unlinked, will manipulating Aurora still be possible?
+  Yes, it will be possible still, you will be manipulating "fake" Aurora though.

 About LFE